entando/entando-docs/docs/draft/extendingAppBuilder/tutorial-extending-app-builder.md

 This command will trigger a download of the app from npm and the installation of its component within app builder.
 After the installation process is complete it will be possible to either `npm start` or `npm build` app builder.

-To install a dev app, like the one developed on this tutorial, that has not been published on npm you can use additional flags:
+To install a dev app, like the one developed on this tutorial, that has not been published on npm you can use additional flags and we'll have to run a few additional commands before that.

+**before running the install command** make sure that you have uninstalled all existing peer and dev dependencies to avoid collision with app builder.
+To do so just run in the correct order the following commands:

+`npm run babel`

+`npm i --only=production`

+the first one will create the dist directory that will be needed by app builder while the second one will uninstall anything but production dependencies.

+after that you will have to run the install command with these additional flags:

 - `-d` specify the relative path where the app is installed.
 When using this flag the appId should be the normalized app name, without the `@entando/` prefix.
 - `-p` specify the package name if it is different from the appId